Debugging Android apps

 Looking to dive head-first into Android application debugging?
 Read on and then head to the Android Debugging section.

 Debuggers are special modules that attach to existing code units.
 They do not produce additional units; instead, they provide specialized actions, accessible graphically via the Debugger menu in the UI client.

-- Android DEX bytecode: the debugger is a custom JDWP client implementation
+- Android DEX bytecode: the debugger implements JDWP

 - Open a code view representing the code unit to be debugged.